A complete guide to Monograms!

 A classic monogram gift is among the most popular personalized gifts you can get for someone, especially for weddings, bridal showers, or birthdays.
 Here we'll show you the essentials to monogramming: how to write them, whether it a personal monogram or a couple one, the different styles available, and cool suggestions on how to apply them to different products.

 A monogram is a typography design that connects letters, traditionally in a flowy, cursive font but more recently also in cool bold and graphic font designs.
 Initials are often interlinked or wrapped together by a border and they usually come together to be a calligraphy artwork by themselves.

 But most important a monogram tells a story.
 The meaning of monograms depends on what initials they capture, this makes them great for any type of gift.
-For example, for a wedding gift a 3 initial monogram could celebrate the new family engagement by representing the bride and grooms first names and the family name.
-On the other hand, the same 3 initial monogram would make a perfect gift for a mum on Mother's Day with the initials of her 3 kids.
+For example, for a wedding gift, a 3 initial monogram could celebrate the new family engagement by representing the bride and groom's first names and the family name.
+On the other hand, the same 3 initial monograms would make a perfect gift for a mum on Mother's Day with the initials of her 3 kids.